My Baby Wakes Up Constantly Throughout the Night!

 “My daughter has turned just seven months old and has never slept through the night.
 Her problem is not going to sleep at bed time in her crib.
-Her problem is that she’s constantly waking up through the night between 7 and 10 times.
+Her problem is that she wakes up constantly through the night between 7 and 10 times.
 Sometimes she wakes up every 30 minutes to an hour and after 10pm she wakes up every two hours.

 There are quite a few things I want to point out about your baby’s waking problem.
 First of all, going to sleep and waking up multiple times during the night are both related to the same root problem.
 You didn’t stay whether she goes into her bed awake, or whether you’re holding, rocking, or feeding her to sleep and then she’s waking up a million times.